FearsomeTuna/Hybrid/README.md

 ## Our hardware and software setup

-   - Hardware: tested with two Titan X (12Gb, 24 Gb total).
+   - Hardware setup 1: tested with two Titan X (12Gb, 24 Gb total).
+   - Hardware setup 2: tested with two Titan RTX (24Gb, 48 Gb total).
    - Software: tested with PyTorch 1.9, Python3.9, CUDA toolkit 10.2, CuPy=9.4, tensorboardX.
 See <a href='#exampleInstall'>example installation section</a> for more requirements and install instructions.

 <div id="exampleInstall">